melvnl/CanIRunThis.exe/README.md

 ### 🪟 Windows

 1. Go to the [Releases](https://github.com/melvnl/CanIRunThis.exe/releases) page.
-2. Download the latest file ending with:
+2. Download the latest file ending with `.exe`.
-3. Run the installer — Windows may ask for confirmation since this is an unsigned app.
+3. Run the installer — Windows may show a warning since this is an unsigned app.
+   - If you see a **"Windows protected your PC"** message, click **“More info” → “Run anyway.”**
 4. Once installed, you can launch **Can I Run This** from your Start Menu or Desktop.

 ---